mongodb/specifications/source/unified-test-format/unified-test-format.rst

   should be assumed that there is no upper bound on the required server version.
   The format of this string is defined in `Version String`_.

-- ``topology``: Optional string or array of strings.
+- ``topologies``: Optional string or array of strings.
 One or more of server topologies against which the tests can be run successfully.
 Valid topologies are "single", "replicaset", "sharded", and "sharded-replicaset" (i.e. sharded cluster backed by replica sets).
 If this field is omitted, it should be